 “I don’t smoke, I only smoke when I’m going out”

 he said as he takes a few puffs of his cigarette, outside of a popular bar in downtown Toronto.
-This event indicates that the warnings on cigarette boxes are effective in communicating the hazards of smoking, but some are still drawn into the culture of smoking and will claim themselves a “Casual Smoker.”
+He is aware of the hazards of smoking, perhaps by the warnings on cigarette boxes, but some are still drawn into the culture of smoking and will identify as a “Casual Smoker.”

 During the day we saw a decrease from 0.5 ug of nicotine to 0.1 ug in a four hour period.
-Parts of the concentration can be seen in the concentration of cotinine which is the resulting molecule after degradation by enzymes.
+Parts of the concentration can be seen in the concentration of cotinine which is the final molecular state after degradation by enzymes.
 This is good news for our casual smokers as they can get their adrenaline high after a cigarette and with the help of the active enzyme P250, nicotine is quickly cleaned out of the system.

 It hard to determine how frequent casual smoking occurs before it is considered an addiction.
-As for now, casual smokers might not be a candidate for the long-term effects of smoking however there are short-term effects they are definitely qualified for.
+As for now, casual smokers might not be a candidate for the long-term effects of smoking however there are short-term effects that still prevalent.

 Concentrations were investigated with GC-MS (Gas Chromatography paired with Mass Spectrometry) and to protect me from the hazards of bodily fluids, I used a SPME (Solid Phase Micro Extraction).
 Calculation was done using calibration methodology.